DSkrzypiec/blogImpl/content/post/year2020/index.md

 ## I've build a PC

-At the end of September 2020 [I've build a mini ITX PC by myself.](https://dskrzypiec.dev/minipc/)
+At the end of September 2020 [I've build a mini ITX PC by myself.](https://dskrzypiec.dev/minipc/).

+## Całka died

+On October 17th my beloved cat [Całka has died](https://dskrzypiec.dev/calka/).

 ## My daughter was born